Carlotta Walls LaNier: Early and personal life

 Carlotta Walls LaNier was born on December 18, 1942, in Little Rock, Arkansas to Juanita and Cartelyou Walls.
-Cartelyou was a brick mason and a World War II veteran, while Juanita was a secretary in the Office of Public Housing.
-Cartelyou died in 1976 from leukemia.
-LaNier was the eldest of three girls.
-She was inspired by Rosa Parks when she refused to give up her seat in the 1955 Montgomery bus boycott.
+Cartelyou was a brick mason, while Juanita was a secretary in the Office of Public Housing.
+LaNier had two younger sisters.
+Her parents bought their own home after her father returned from World War II in 1945.
+They bought a house for $3,000 that belonged to her great grandfather and was very close to the imposing Central High School.

 LaNier first attended Dunbar Junior High School, a segregated school in Little Rock.
 However, after graduating, she volunteered to be one of the first African-Americans to attend Central High School.

-She married Ira (Ike) LaNier in 1968 with whom she had two children, Whitney and Brooke.
-She has two grandchildren, a granddaughter and a grandson.
-She currently resides in Englewood, Colorado.
+She said she was inspired by Rosa Parks when she refused to give up her seat in the 1955 Montgomery bus boycott.

 LaNier learned about the chance to go to Central High School by her homeroom teacher at her junior high.
 Her teacher asked if anyone was interested in going to Central, and LaNier popped out of her seat and registered to go to the new school.
 Her parents didn’t know she had been enrolled until the registration card showed up in the mail that July.

 On February 9, 1960, LaNier's home was bombed.
 Two sticks of dynamite were placed on her home.
 The explosion removed bricks, destroyed three windows, and could be heard from two miles away.
 Her father was away, but LaNier was home alongside her mother and sisters.
 Nobody was harmed in the bombing, but it was the first bombing directed at one of the students.
 Despite the bombing, LaNier continued to attend the school.